duynamrcv/zsh_setup/README.md

 sudo apt install zsh
 chsh -s $(which zsh)
 ```
-Make sure to logout and sign in again to complete the setup.
+Make sure to log out and sign in again to complete the setup.
 At this time, the `zsh` is used as default.
 To back the `bash` manually, type
 ```
 bash
 ```